ComposableFi/composable/docs/docs/technology/cvm/tutorial.md

 After the schema is generated, you will be able to view all the queries that can be called.

-You can use the `State` query in the Interpreter to dump the whole state of the interpreter.
+You can use the `State` query in the Executor to dump the whole state of the Executor.

 You can follow the CW20 and Cosmos Bank guide to retrieve the amount of assets on the `executor` address.